 The Psychology of Buying

 People are already in a buying mood during this time, so all advertisers need to do is push them in the direction of the products they want to sell to them.
-Their ready-instilled mental buying programming will do the rest!
+Using celebrities to advertise their brands is always a powerful selling technique.
+The audience's ready-instilled mental buying programming will do the rest!

 Making Christmas Festive